Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Method

 One challenge in combining 2D orthophotos and 3D ALS point clouds for classification is their fundamentally different data structures.
 Images are regular, ordered and discrete while point clouds are irregular, order-less and continuous.
 These differences has led to different feature extraction methodologies, as presented in Section~\ref{subsec:2d-orthophoto-image-classification} and~\ref{subsec:3d-als-point-cloud-classification} and shown in Figure~\ref{fig:method-overview}.
-To address this challenge and leverage the complementary information from both modalities, we explore two distinct fusion approaches: confidence ensembling and feature concatenation.
+To address this challenge and leverage the complementary information from both modalities, we explore three distinct fusion approaches.